Kyguyog/Idle-Breakout-Save-Modder/README.md

 # Idle-Breakout-Save-Modder

-Go to releases for the latest .json save file
+Go to latest file tagged as "json-save-file" in releases for the latest .json save file